-Studying abroad at a destination of your choice can be life changing but then, without enough funds and been stocked half way is very depressing.
-Below are some of the ways which you can get to study abroad at a cheap or no cost rate provided you know how to go about these things the right way.
+Studying abroad at a destination of your choice can be life-changing, but without enough funds and being stocked halfway, it is very depressing.
+Below are some of the ways you can get to study abroad at a cheap or no-cost rate, provided you know how to go about these things the right way.

-- Volunteering: you can volunteer abroad in different capacities and there are plenty of organizations who assist their volunteers into school.
-For volunteering, you can get to pay a cheaper tuition or get funds for your other living expenses.
+- Volunteering: You can volunteer abroad in different capacities, and there are plenty of organizations that assist their volunteers in school.
+By volunteering, you can get a cheaper tuition rate or get funds for your other living expenses.

-- Work as an Au Pair: there are many families abroad which can accommodate students who can work as an Au pair while they study.
-Working as an Au pair already sorts out the accommodation issue and you can also get funds for other living expenses such as transportation.
+- Work as an Au Pair: There are many families abroad that can accommodate students who can work as an Au pair while they study.
+Working as an Au pair already sorts out the accommodation issue.
+You can also get funds for other living expenses, such as transportation.

-- Work and study: this option is also viable in countries which allow foreign students to work while they study for certain duration of time.
-You can get a part time employment which most of them paying hourly wages to support your expenses.
+- Work and study: this option is also viable in countries that allow foreign students to work while they study for a certain duration of time.
+You can get part-time employment, most of which pays hourly wages to support your expenses.

-- Study abroad virtually: many universities and institutions abroad now have a distant learning options where students can apply for studies and receive certificates and awards all of which are done through the institution’s e-learning platform.
-This form of studying abroad would immensely save you a lot of funds since you can attend classes online.
+- Study abroad virtually: many universities and institutions abroad now have distant learning options.
+Students can study and receive certificates and awards, all of which are done through the institution’s e-learning platform.

-- Apply for scholarships and grants: this is also a good option to study abroad at a cheaper rate as you can apply for different scholarships to assist you in funding your education.
+- Scholarships and grants: this is also a good option to study abroad at a cheaper rate, as you can apply for different scholarships to assist you in funding your education.

 It is convenient and usually safe to have enough funds before you apply for a study abroad destination.
-With enough funds, you would not have to worry about your financial status and go through the hectic applications of getting all the necessary documents required for a work and study option.
-Circumstances may occur and you have to get a part time employment, either for work experience or to support yourself financially, it is better to go through the proper channels and get all documents required before you commence such work in order not to have your visa revoked and other drastic actions taken.
+With enough funds, you would not have to worry about your financial status or go through the hectic process of getting all the necessary documents required for a work and study option.
+Circumstances may arise where you have to get part-time employment, either for work experience or to support yourself financially.
+It is better to go through the proper channels and get all documents required before you commence such work in order not to have your visa revoked and other drastic actions taken.
 Different countries and their requirements and duration of employment have been discussed above to assist you in making your decisions.